villifCoder559/VGGFaceFeatures_PCA/README.md

 ### 3. Faiss
 Faiss is a powerful library for efficient similarity search and clustering.
 In this system, Faiss is utilized to index and retrieve faces based on their reduced feature representations.
-Different configurations of Faiss indices are explored to find an optimal setup for face retrieval.